-With the ▼ Button
+With the DISP.
+Button

-- Press the ▼ button for more than one second. - The screen increases to maximum brightness regardless of the setting in the ft tab. - Pressing the ▼ button again for more than one second will return the screen to the original brightness.
+- Press the DISP, button for more than one second. - The screen increases to maximum brightness regardless of the setting in the 11 tab. - Pressing the DISP, button again for more than one second will return the screen to the original brightness.

-- The next time you turn on the camera, the screen will be at the brightness setting selected in the ft tab. - When you have set the brightness to its highest setting in the 11 tab, you cannot change the brightness with the ▼ button.
+- The next time you turn on the camera, the screen will be at the brightness setting selected in the ft tab.